-Upon termination of employment with the Company (including termination due to death, disability, or retirement), a participant may receive a lump-sum payment of his or her entire account balance (net of any outstanding loan balances).
+Upon termination of employment with the Company (including termination due to death, disability, or retirement), participants may receive a lump-sum payment of their entire account balance (net of any outstanding loan balances).
 Otherwise, distributions generally begin on a participant's mandatory commencement date.
 Participants may roll over account balances to individual retirement accounts or another employer's qualified retirement plan.